Trail of the Fossil Hunters is an educational hiking experience in Dinosaur Provincial Park near Brooks, Alberta, Canada.

 This short, easy trail is fully exposed to the sun.
 On a typically hot and dry summer day, sensible precautions like sunscreen and the intake of fluids can prevent an ugly and potentially dangerous experience.

 There are a large number of paleontology sites across Canada from coast to coast.
-This link to the Courtenay and District Museum & Paleontology Centre website provides a comprehensive list of these opportunities.
 Perhaps there is a site near you.

 Photos for this post about Trail of the Fossil Hunters in Dinosaur Provincial Park, NE of Brooks, Alberta, Canada were taken on Sunday, September 10, 2017.